Where can I buy a ShadeSail?

 Our shade sails will last 10 years (and possibly more) provided proper maintenance is performed.
-Fully waterproof products require more regular cleaning than shade sails in order to maintain the integrity of the fabric.
+All products require regular cleaning in order to maintain the integrity of the fabric.

 Can you provide a quote off a sketch plan?

-Yes, we can quote off a sketch plan provided there are sufficient measurements to determine the size of the sail.
-A photo (preferably digital) of where you intend to fit the sail can also be very useful for visualizing your requirements.
+Yes, we can quote off a sketch plan or (with photos) provided there are sufficient measurements to determine the size of the sail.
+A photo of where you intend to fit the sail can also be very useful for visualizing your requirements.
 Please see How We Deliver or Shade-U-Fit for examples of the level of information we require.